Jordanlapp7/AI-Interview/README.md

 # BotBluff
-A personal project that incorporates artificial intelligence to create a game in which the goal is to single out the AI from user prompts.
+A personal project that incorporates OpenAI and ElevenLabs APIs to generate responses to prompts using my voice.